mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-pull-request-connector.md

 ## Prerequisites

-Before you set up the connector, make sure that:
+Before you set up the connector:

-1. Your GitHub instance is accessible via API.
+1. Make sure that your GitHub instance is accessible via API.
-2. Set up an GitHub App for authentication purpose. ([Learn more](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app)
+2. Set up a GitHub App for authentication.
+For more information, see [Authenticating as a GitHub App](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app).
-3. You generate a **Client ID** and **Client secret** from the GitHub App for authentication.
+3. Generate a **Client ID** and **Client secret** from the GitHub App for authentication.
-4. The user account used for authentication has access to the repositories and pull requests to be indexed.
+4. Verify that the user account used for authentication has access to the repositories and pull requests to be indexed.
-5. Ensure that the Client ID and Client Secret have the permissions to read the pull requests.
+5. Verify that the client ID and client secret have permission to read the pull requests.
-6. Users who access indexed GitHub data have corresponding **Microsoft Entra ID** identities for permission mapping.
+6. Make sure that users who access indexed GitHub data have corresponding **Microsoft Entra ID** identities for permission mapping.\*

-*It is recommended to use a different GitHub App for OAuth authentication for each connection, as GitHub's rate limit is calculated per GitHub App.
+\* We recommend that you use a different GitHub App for OAuth authentication for each connection, as GitHub's rate limit is calculated per GitHub App.

 ## Get started